 Baker offers a wide variety of preprofessional programs including Pre-Law, Engineering and Church Leadership.

-Communication Scholarships & Financial Aid
+Communication Studies Scholarships & Financial Aid

 During your time at Baker, you will be eligible for various types of financial aid and scholarships.
 General academic scholarships and scholarships for participation in campus activities are awarded starting your freshman year.
-Departmental scholarships awarded for academic excellence are awarded annually at the Honors Symposium, held each spring.
+Departmental scholarships awarded for academic excellence are awarded annually at the Scholars Symposium, held each spring.
 Each scholarship stipulates in which year of study you are eligible.